Kodak Alaris has announced a price rise on all Kodak-branded film with the price of most films rising by between 10% and 20% in the UK.

 The full list of price include increase for single use cameras (SUCs) aswell.

-The price rises follow a rise in prices which came into effect in January, as previously reported on Kosmo Foto.
+The price rises follow an earlier increase which came into effect in January, as previously reported on Kosmo Foto.

 Tetenal UK said it had received the following information from Kodak Alaris, which markets the Kodak-branded films made by Eastman Kodak.
 “Despite the disruption Covid-19 has caused this year, the demand for film has continued to increase.
 This has resulted in exciting plans to increase investment in new manufacturing infrastructure.